 Located within spitting distance of the Rialto Bridge, Antico Locando Sturion takes up residence in the top floors of a Venetian palace that dates back to the 1300s.
 Now the only remaining historic inn established by La Serenissima (the Republic of Venice) in the 14th century, the walkup oozes old world charm.
 Perhaps the best part?
 With just 11 intimate rooms and breakfast included, the boutique stay doesn't feel like a budget spot.
 Enjoy beautiful views of the Grand Canal and Rialto Bridge from your window within a 16th-century-styled guestroom full of red damask and Muranos chandeliers, and don’t forget to take some time to peek in the hotel's small but impressive library which houses an extraordinary selection of books in various languages.
 This living room is great for a morning coffee or an afternoon break with a view.

-Best Boutique: Hotel Splendid Venice – Starhotels Collezione
+Best Location: Hotel Splendid Venice – Starhotels Collezione

 Hotel Splendid Venice is a charming luxury boutique property that overlooks the city's prized canals and is a quick and easy walk to both Piazza San Marco and Ponte Rialto.
 With so many sightseeing and shopping destinations nearby, it makes for an ideal home base.
 Upon arrival in Venice, take a private water taxi to the hotel where you'll be greeted with a welcome cocktail.
 The hotel's 165 rooms and 20 suites and junior suites all feature sumptuous linens and furnishings, serene brown and lilac color schemes and traditional damask prints throughout.
 Onsite dining and imbibing spots include Le Maschere, which serves up contemporary Venetian dishes, and the Lounge Bar, which enjoys views of the canal and its gondolas from large picture windows.